ratwolfzero/Universe/README.md

 Figure J.1 — Functional comparison between the axiomatic mutual information $I_n(i,j) = \log\left(1 + \frac{1}{d_{ij}}\right)$, derived from deterministic distinction structure, and best-fit inverse power law and exponential decay models typical of probabilistic systems.
 The axiomatic curve closely tracks both fits across normalized distinction distances, suggesting that information-theoretic behaviors can emerge from non-statistical foundations.

 Computational simulations of the growth rule reveal that dimensional transitions occur at specific, predictable points, corresponding to the number of distinctions (marks) in the Golomb ruler.
 The transitions from 1D to 2D at $n=19$, 2D to 3D at $n=76$, and 3D to 4D spacetime at $n=308$ are not random events but follow a deterministic sequence.
-These transitions are accurately described by a closed-form formula:
+These transitions are accurately described by a closed-form formula*:

 $$a_k = \left( c_k + \frac{k}{4} \right) 4^k, \quad \text{where} \quad c_k = \begin{cases}
 19 & \text{if } k = 0, \\